Acton Green, London: Other

+Next to the Duke of Sussex was Le Vacherin, a French bistro; it served traditional French cuisine from its foundation by Malcolm John in May 2004 to its closure in June 2026 by Donna Thompson-Smith.

 On the corner of Bollo Lane, which marks the western edge of the area, and Montgomery Road is the Bollo, a gastropub.
 It opened soon after 1900 as 'The Railway Hotel', complete with a painting of a railway locomotive on the outside wall.
 It then became in turn 'The Railway Tavern', 'The Orange Kipper' (1988), 'The Bollo House', and finally the Bollo.

 On the corner of Evershed Walk and Acton Lane is The Swan, opened in 1871 by the Phoenix Brewery of Latimer Road in what had been a beerhouse owned by James Brown.
 Its exterior featured in a 1980s television situation comedy.
 It is described by Harden's guide as a "lovely panelled pub" with attractive garden, serving good food.